jcormont/expression-runner/README.md

 # Expression Runner

-Simple JavaScript expression compiler: given a JavaScript expression as a string, generates a function that evaluates the expression.
+Simple JavaScript-like script compiler and sandbox runner.
+Given a script as a string, the compiler generates a function, which evaluates the expression without access to the context of the calling code.

 **Install:** `npm install expression-runner`